Link to share: https://hanglberger-manfred.de/en-true-democracy-or-dictatorship-of-the-majority.htm |

 True Democracy or "Dictatorship of the Majority"?
+Does

-Does the Catholic Church have similar problems with majority decisions
+the Catholic Church have similar problems with majority decisions

 A form of government based on majority decisions is therefore not in itself a democracy, but can be a “dictatorship of the majority”!

 In the democratic movements in some countries that have so far been governed in a very authoritarian way, one has the impression that large sections of the population do not want democracy, but a "dictatorship of a majority" over the minorities of their country.
+This can be observed especially in some countries where a certain direction of Islam has a majority among the population.

 A real democracy needs a constitution and an overall political system that also respects and protects the basic rights of minorities and women in the state.

+The governments of the Western countries did not take this into account in an enough clearly differentiated way in their reactions to the political processes in the Orient.
 It is not in order and politically unwise to recognize a new state structure in these countries as democratically legitimized only because it came about through majority decisions when these majority decisions declare injustice to be law - for example when it comes to votes on a constitution, which disregard the fundamental rights of minorities or equal rights for women in this state.

 Perhaps it would be possible in the community of democratic countries that have formulated and are realizing also the protection of minorities on the basis of human rights - or at the United Nations - to formulate requirements for a democratic constitution by which a state may call itself truly democratic.